- Eloctate is a long-acting recombinant factor VIII therapy used to treat hemophilia A in both children and adults.

 - Reduce the frequency of bleeding episodes

-In people with hemophilia A, blood doesn’t clot properly, as they have coagulation factor VIII deficiency.
+In people with hemophilia A, blood doesn’t clot properly, as they have a coagulation factor VIII deficiency.
 Factor VIII deficiency increases the risk of unexplained bleeding or, in severe cases, potentially fatal internal bleeding.

-This medication shouldn’t be used to treat another similar bleeding disorder called von Willebrand disease.
+Eloctate shouldn’t be used to treat another similar bleeding disorder called von Willebrand disease.

 Eloctate Mechanism of Action

-Eloctate Dosage
+Eloctate Dosing

 This medication comes as a sterile white to off-white powder for reconstitution for intravenous (IV) injection in single-dose vials.